Axel Auriant: Career

 He played Lucas in the French adaptation of the Norwegian teen drama Skam.
 His character was the protagonist of the third series, which was released in 2019.
 Upon this series' release, Skam France became the most watched online drama in France.
 It propelled Axel Auriant, as well as his on-screen counterpart Maxence Danet-Fauvel, to an international level.

 In the same year, he began playing in Les 1001 vies des Urgences (The 1001 Emergency Lives) at the Théâtre des Béliers parisiens, a new one-man show adapted from the novel Alors voilà.
 Les 1001 vies des Urgences by Baptiste Beaulieu and produced by Arthur Jugnot.
 He played an abridged version of it at the thirtieth night of the Molières 2020 at the Théâtre du Châtelet, Paris.
 By the age of 21, Axel Auriant had made more than 500 appearances on stage.

-In 2020, he appeared in Charlène Favier's Slalom, which was officially selected for the 2020 Cannes Film Festival, the 2020 Angoulême Film Festival and the Ornano-Valenti Prize at the 46th Deauville American Film Festival.
-Also in 2020, he took part in a advertising campaign for Cartier directed by Cédric Klapisch.
+In 2020, he appeared in Charlène Favier's Slalom, which was officially selected for the 2020 Cannes Film Festival, the 2020 Angoulême Francophone Film Festival and the Ornano-Valenti Prize at the 46th Deauville American Film Festival.
+Also in 2020, he took part in an advertising campaign for Cartier directed by Cédric Klapisch.

 As well as being a professional actor, Axel Auriant is also a professional drummer.
 He began drumming in 2003.